nparks-kenzan/capstan-1/pipelines/gcp/2-canary/README.md

 BigDecimal[] val = new BigDecimal[100000];
 Arrays.fill(val, BigDecimal.ZERO);
 `
+to

-This will change the behavior of the application. commit the change and let the appropiate pipeline triggers to start the process.
-Run the previous mention load program when the canary enabled `PROD` pipeline runs.
+This will change the behavior of the application. commit the change and let the appropiate pipeline triggers  start the process.
+Run the previously mentioned load program when the canary enabled `PROD` pipeline runs.

+## ...
+Next

+Decompose all the pipeline steps and their implications.
+What possible paths are not covered?
+What Errors are not accounted for?